-Growing Tip: Plant it in full sun.
+Tip: Plant it in full sun.
 Though many have had success growing honeyberries in the shade, mine have failed to thrive anywhere but in full sun.
-Honeyberries require pollination from a different variety of Honeyberry.
+Honeyberries require pollination from a different variety of honeyberry.

-Growing tips: Rhubarb requires a lot of water so plant it away from more thrifty plants such as lavender or rosemary.
+Tip: Rhubarb requires a lot of water, so plant it away from more thrifty plants such as lavender or rosemary.
 I give it two wraps with a drip hose.
-It grows quite large (3’ spread or more) so give it room or it will overshadow other plants.
+It grows quite large (3’ spread or more), so give it room or it will overshadow other plants.
 Because of its stately presence, it can be a good foundation in a small planting or a sentry on either side of a path.

 This humble plant often stays green all winter if it doesn’t get too cold or if it is protected from the cold by snow.
 Fresh green leaves appear around the time the tulips bloom.
-They make a good, edible groundcover to give your landscape some negative space and replace the ubiquitous lawn and from May until frost we savor those sweet gems every day.
+They make a good, edible ground cover to give your landscape some negative space and replace the ubiquitous lawn.
+From May until frost, we savor those sweet gems every day.

-Growing Tip: Most strawberries spread on runners and can fill in a space quickly.
-However, to keep them from becoming too invasive, choose everbearing strawberries which tend to make fewer runners.
+Tip: Most strawberries spread on runners and can fill in a space quickly.
+However, to keep them from becoming too invasive, choose everbearing strawberries, which tend to make fewer runners.

 Blooming right after the tulips, this grassy-looking plant also offers a texture that is unusual in an edible garden.
-All parts of the chives are edible and the lavender flowers are lovely in salads and omelets.
-The benefits of chives extend beyond the visible (and edible) to aromatic properties which repel or confuse potential six-legged predators and protect surrounding plants.
+All parts of the chives are edible, and the lavender flowers are lovely in salads and omelets.
+The benefits of chives extend beyond the visible (and edible) to aromatic properties that repel or confuse potential six-legged predators and protect surrounding plants.